Thank you for reading our post, please rate this article at the end.

 First things first — when traveling in the Rockies, you must properly outfit your vehicle.
 Given the frequency of extreme winter weather, many regions have chain requirements.

-Quality snow tires are musts at a minimum, but ensure they’re up to standard before you invest.
-Radial and lateral runout from nonconforming tires that aren’t perfectly round cause wobbles, vibrations and shimmies that threaten the control of your vehicle.
+Quality snow tires are a must, but ensure they meet the standard before investing.
+Radial and lateral runouts from nonconforming tires that aren’t perfectly round cause wobbles, vibrations, and shimmies that threaten the control of your vehicle.

 A minor inconvenience on side streets quickly becomes a matter of life and death when you have to pass a car headed in the opposite direction on a steep mountain pass with no guard rail.

-Furthermore, even folks with top-tier insurance coverage will have a hard time calling for help in areas with no cell reception.
+Furthermore, even individuals with top-tier insurance coverage will struggle to call for help in areas with no cell reception.
 Give your vehicle a thorough tune-up before your trip and carry an emergency repair kit containing the following items:

 - Flares and reflective triangles